f-corvaro/42.common_core/exams/exam-03/README.md

 <p align="justify">

-This exam includes one random question, which could be related to either [ft_printf](https://github.com/f-corvaro/42.common_core/tree/main/exams/exam-03/ft_printf) or [get_next_line](https://github.com/f-corvaro/42.common_core/tree/main/exams/exam-03/gnl).
+This exam includes one random question, which could be related to either `ft_printf` or `get_next_line`.
 For more information about exam login and other details, check:

 <a href="https://github.com/f-corvaro/42.common_core/tree/main/exams">here</a>.
 </p>